The Differences Between Switchglass & Smart Tint (DIY switchable glass film)

 Smart Tint is a film that can be retrofitted (stuck on) to the surface of your existing glass.

 Switchglass is a ready-to-glaze product that incorporates a switchable Polymer-Dispersed Liquid Crystal film carefully laminated between two pieces of glass.

-A number of years ago we were considering the possibility of marketing these self-adhesive DIY switchable films ourselves.
-We tested a number of them (including Smart Tint), but based on the results all were rejected.
+A number of years ago we were considering the possibility of marketing these self-adhesive DIY stick-on electrochromic films ourselves.
+We tested a number of these switchable smart films (including Smart Tint).

 No warranty support

 Easily damaged during installation

 When cutting or trimming to size the edges are easily damaged

 As you’ll see in the video right below, the film doesn’t go all the way to the edge.